codebasedlearning/python_course/0x02/README.md

 - Some of the containers are mutable, others are not.
 For each container or collection, we first consider the operations that do not modify the data (e.g. read, find, contains, traverse, construction) and then the operations that modify the data (e.g. write, add/insert, delete).
 So, these are the operations that should always be on a cheat sheet if you are making one:
   - access or search a specific element (all cases)
   - add and remove an element (if mutable)

----

-### Control-Flow

-- In fact, nothing new here, just the well-known `if`, `while`, `for` and exceptions.
-- Pattern matching from Python 3.10 is discussed in a future unit.

----

-### Function calling

-- We focus on function calling with named and default parameters.
-- `args` and `kwargs` are covered later.

 ## Tasks